 \section{Complement: Other curves}

 The basic ``trick'' allowing one to write down points on $C$ extends to many other curves.
-In this section, we briefly discuss one class of examples that was considered at the AIM workshop and that could be studied further by interested readers.
+In this section, we briefly discuss one class of examples.
+A more detailed analysis is provided in Appendix~\ref{Sappendix}.

 Let $p$ be an odd prime and $k$ a field of characteristic $p$ and cardinality $q$.
-Fix an odd integer $g$ and a polynomial $h(x)\in k[x]$ of degree $g$.
-Assume $h$ has distinct roots and that 0 is not a root.
+Fix an odd integer $g>1$ and a polynomial $h(x)\in k[x]$ of degree $g$.
+Assume $h$ has distinct, nonzero roots.

 Let $X$ be the smooth, projective curve over $K=k(t)$ defined by